-The various types of communities where adventurers perform these and other functions is the subject of this book and the series of which it is part.
+The various types of communities where adventurers perform these and other functions is the subject of this book.
 It has not been written with any particular game system in mind and is intended to be useful for Game Masters building a wide variety of ancient, medieval, and fantasy communities.